ElizEsparza/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/01.user-manual/user-manual.md

 - nRF52480 Microcontroller: The main processor core and its internal peripherals.

-- Integrated Sensor Hub: Powers all onboard sensors (IMU, microphone, humidity, pressure, gesture sensor).
+- Integrated Sensors: Powers all onboard sensors (IMU, microphone, humidity, pressure, gesture sensor).

 - Cryptographic Co-processor: Powers the ATECC608A secure element.

 - I/O Pin Voltage: All digital and analog pins operate at this voltage.

-### Onboard Sensors and Peripherals

-The board's unique integrated sensor hub is powered by the internal +3.3 VDC supply and includes the following components, which can be accessed through dedicated libraries:

-- **9-axis IMU (LSM9DS1)**: For motion and orientation sensing.

-- **Digital Microphone (MP34DT05):** For audio capture.

-- **Humidity and Temperature Sensor (HTS221):** For environmental monitoring.

-- **Barometric Pressure Sensor (LPS22HB):** For weather forecasting and altitude measurement.

-- **Gesture, Proximity, Light, Color Sensor (APDS-9960):** For detecting user interaction and ambient light conditions.

 ### Hello World Example